Marcus Wareing: Career

-The legal dispute was resolved with Ramsay gaining the rights to the Pétrus name, and Wareing signing a gag order regarding the situation but continuing to open his restaurant Marcus Wareing at The Berkeley.
+The legal dispute was resolved with Ramsay gaining the rights to the Pétrus name, and Wareing signing a non-disclosure agreement regarding the situation but continuing to open his restaurant Marcus Wareing at The Berkeley.
 Wareing remarked of the situation, "If I never speak to that guy again for the rest of my life, it wouldn't bother me one bit."
 Ramsay later responded regarding the feud that he wishes Wareing "all the best".
 Wareing's self-named restaurant won the Best Restaurant in London Award by Harden's guide in 2008 and 2009, was awarded a Michelin star in 2009, and was named Time Out's restaurant of the year in 2010.
 The new Pétrus was opened around the corner from the Berkeley Hotel at 1 Kinnerton Street, Knightsbridge.
 Ramsay later joked, that with Heston Blumenthal also opening his new restaurant, Dinner by Heston Blumenthal, nearby, the three of them could "all have a fight in the street at four in the morning".

 Once Marcus Wareing at The Berkeley opened in 2008, Marcus Wareing Restaurants was founded.
 The group has since expanded and now comprises three restaurants.
 In 2009 Wareing was named by GQ magazine as their chef of the year.
 In 2011, Wareing opened his second restaurant, The Gilbert Scott, in the St. Pancras Renaissance Hotel.
 GRH had also made a bid to open a restaurant in the space, but was rejected in favour of Wareing's proposal.
 The restaurant was named after the architect of the hotel, Sir George Gilbert Scott.
 Wareing believes in promoting good quality, seasonal British food in his menus, and using small suppliers.

 After an extensive refurbishment in 2014, Marcus Wareing at the Berkeley reopened as Marcus.
 In 2014 Wareing opened Tredwells in Upper St Martin's Lane, Seven Dials, London, with Group Operations Director, Chantelle Nicholson, who also acquired the role of Chef Patron of Tredwells in June 2016.
 In August 2020, Chantelle and Wareing announced that Tredwells is now solely owned by Chantelle, and that he would have no further involvement.
 In 2021, Wareing announced the natural closure of The Gilbert Scott, after a successful 10-year lease.
 In September 2023, Wareing announced that his Michelin starred restaurant Marcus would close permanently at the end of the year.
 The restaurant’s last service took place on 26 December.